 Please mention “Fiction” in the subject line.

 We are looking for narrative essays that are personal/universal and benefit from deep observation of the society and culture.

 Send us 1-2 essays (1,500-5,000 words).

 Please mention “Essay” in the subject line.

-Digital art, painting, sketches, even comic panels (not more than four) are fine with us.
+Digital art, painting, sketches, even graphic narratives (for 1 A4 page) are fine with us.
 Just bring your best.

 Share a brief theme statement with the art.

 Send us scanned files/digital art only.
 No photographs, please.

 You can send us 2 artworks for an issue.

 We care about the framing of the subject as much as the subject itself.